 - 2 x 200g punnets raspberries

-To stop the raspberries falling to the bottom of the tin during the cooking process, toss them in some of the pre-measured flour before adding into the mixture.
+To stop the raspberries from falling to the bottom of the tin during the cooking process, toss them in some of the pre-measured flour before adding them to the mixture.

 You might also like…